 Some Prescription Medications may require prior authorization before they are dispensed.
 The Claims Administrator will notify participating Providers, including Pharmacies, which Prescription Medications require prior authorization.
 Prescription Medications that require prior authorization must have medical information provided by the prescribing Provider to determine Medical Necessity.
-Prescribed Medications that require prior authorization will not be covered until they are prior authorized.
-For a list of medications that require prior authorization or if You have any questions, visit the Claims Administrator's Web site or contact Customer Service.
+Prescribed Medications that require prior authorization or if You have any questions, visit the Claims Administrator's Web site or contact Customer Service.